awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 ### RDS API<a name="USER_WorkingWithOptionGroups.AddOptions.API"></a>

-To add an option to an option group using the Amazon RDS API, call the [ModifyOptionGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyOptionGroup.html) action with the option that you want to add\.
+To add an option to an option group using the Amazon RDS API, call the [ModifyOptionGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyOptionGroup.html) operation with the option that you want to add\.
 To enable the new option immediately on all associated DB instances, include the `ApplyImmediately` parameter and set it to `true`\.
 By default, the option is enabled for each associated DB instance during its next maintenance window\.
 Include the following required parameter:
 + `OptionGroupName`

 ## Listing the Options and Option Settings for an Option Group<a name="USER_WorkingWithOptionGroups.ListOption"></a>